 While the compensation committee determines our overall compensation philosophy and sets the compensation of our executive officers, it looks to our chief executive officer and the senior vice president of human resources and the compensation consultants retained by the committee, if any, to work within the compensation philosophy to make recommendations to the compensation committee with respect to both overall guidelines and specific compensation decisions.
-Each of our chief executive officer and our senior vice president of human resources provides the board and the compensation committee with their perspectives on the performance of our executive officers as part of the annual personnel review and succession planning discussions, and recommends to the compensation committee specific salary amounts for executive officers, other than the chief executive officer, and recommendations on other compensation programs, which the compensation committee considers before making final compensation determinations.
+Each of our chief executive officer and our senior vice president of human resources provides the board and the compensation committee with their perspectives on the performance of our executive officers as part of the annual personnel review and succession planning discussions, and recommendations on other compensation programs, which the compensation committee considers before making final compensation determinations.
 Our senior vice president of human resources works closely with the chairman of our compensation committee and attends certain compensation committee meetings to provide perspectives on the competitive landscape and the needs of the business, information regarding our performance, and technical advice.